mdelpilar2/mdelpilar2.github.io/_posts/2019-04-18-helllllooo.md

 ---
 layout: post # if this were a page, you would write "page" instead.
 They layouts are subtly different.
 Try it to see what happens.
-title:  "pilar 123"
+title:  "Pilar"
-subtitle: "Start here"
+subtitle: "General information"
 date:   2019-04-17 23:45:13 -0400
-author: "Juan Cobo" # you can get rid of this entire line in your own blog posts, and the page will display the name of the site's owner, taken from the _config.yml file.
+author: "Pilar Ramirez" # you can get rid of this entire line in your own blog posts, and the page will display the name of the site's owner, taken from the _config.yml file.
-background: '/img/posts/01.jpg' # notice how the image referenced is in your project's /img/posts/ folder.
+background: '/img/posts/iguana.jpg' # notice how the image referenced is in your project's /img/posts/ folder.
 ---

-The first thing you should do is to open this entire project folder in AtoM, and to open the file called README.md.
-After you follow those instructions, return here both in your browser and in AtoM (you can find the file in the `_posts` folder).
+This is the first entry.

 ---